-Timor-Leste has an approved national health adaptation strategy and has conducted a national assessment of climate change impacts, vulnerability and adaptation for health.
+The Maldives has an approved national health adaptation strategy and is currently implementing projects on health adaptation to climate change.
+Additionally, actions are being taken to build institutional and technical capacities to work on climate change and health.
 Country reported data (see section 6) indicate there are further opportunities for action in the following areas: